Communication Theory (journal)

 Communication Theory is a quarterly peer-reviewed academic journal publishing research articles, theoretical essays, and reviews on topics of broad theoretical interest from across the range of communication studies.
-It was established in 1991 and the current editor-in-chief is Thomas Hanitzsch (University of Munich).
-According to the Journal Citation Reports, the journal has a 2014 impact factor of 1.667, ranking it 13th out of 76 journals in the category "Communication".
-It is published by Wiley-Blackwell on behalf of the International Communication Association.
+It was established in 1991 and the current editor-in-chief is Jörg Matthes (University of Vienna).
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 7.5, ranking it 3rd out of 227 journals in the category "Communication."
+It is published by Oxford University Press on behalf of the International Communication Association.

 Communication theories are frameworks used by scholars and practitioners to understand and predict how information is conveyed, interpreted, and understood.
 They explore basic elements of communication, from interpersonal conversations to mass media messaging, and provide insights into message crafting, technology influence, and media priorities.

 Editors

 The following persons have been editor-in-chief of the journal: